Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

 \subsection{Details on preliminary results from a traditional Oaxaca-Blinder decomposition}

 We compared our results on a heterogeneous gender wage gap to those obtained from a traditional Oaxaca-Blinder decomposition and, in doing so, based the log wage ratio analysis on that in \cite{blau2016}, Chapter 2.1.
 The abovementioned decrease of the gender wage gap in terms of human capital characteristics in the high school degree subgroup were in concordance with the estimated female-to-male wage ratios shown in Figure \ref{fmratio}.
 Accordingly, the female-to-male wage ratio was slightly smaller if we conditioned on human capital factors.
 The resulting wage ratios were 77\% if we controlled for human capital characteristics and 78\% if we considered the unconditional gap.
 If we conditioned on additional individual characteristics including occupation, industry and hours worked, among others, average wages of female employees were around 17\% lower than wages of the male employees.
 The 17\% wage loss corresponds to the ``average female residual from the male wage equation'' in \cite{blau2016} (p.
 800).
 The patterns observed for the sample of academics revealed that conditioning on human capital factors lifted the female-to-male wage ratio from a level of 72\% to 76\%.
 Including additional individual characteristics led to an estimated wage ratio of 87\% corresponding to a residual wage gap of approximately 14\%.
+The residual wage gap estimates were slightly larger than in the study by \cite{blau2016} due to different data sources and different sample definitions.

-\subsection{Model and methodology: a heterogeneous U.S. gender wage gap}
+\subsection{Model and methodology: A heterogeneous U.S. gender wage gap}

 We start with a basic log wage regression where the coefficient $\beta$ measures the relative difference in pay that emerges between men and women if one controls for the effects of observable characteristics.
 In the following we use a gender variable that is 1 if a person is female and $0$ if male.